Art & Design

 On display at the 3D Printer Superstore are printed bike chains, shifting spanners, very realistic skulls – you name it.
 But just how popular is the service?
 Mark has recently printed lifelike wedding cake toppers and replicated rare ceramic dioramas of a town in Germany.
 He has also had a chap come in and asked to have a full chess set made with figures modeled on his own scanned face and body, which should be an essential household item for us all.

+The printing process itself currently takes a long time (the bangle pictured here took approximately two hours) and bigger pieces can take days to print.
 The 3D Printing Superstore will consider just about every request and offer consultative, design and printing services.
-Or for well under a thousand bucks you could be printing your own creations.
-A tram perhaps?
+Or for well under a thousand bucks you could be printing your own creations (a tram perhaps?).
+The feminist in me wants to install a 3D printer in Cinderella’s carriage.
+Make your own shoe, girl!

 3D Printer Superstore